|

 doll that could model her clothes along with a pattern

-book.
-The doll was supplied through an agreement with
+book, this doll was supplied through an agreement with

 Ideal Novelty & Toy company, so early dolls only bear the

-Ideal markings, this was the Mayfair body doll with a twist
+Ideal markings, this was the Mayfair doll with a body twist

-waist and twist upper torso, although the clothing should have the Hoyer
+waist, although the clothing should have the Hoyer

 label.